Vyral/natasha-greenhalgh-recruiting/_posts/2020-01-27-goals-and-systems.md

 youtube_code: XL7kpHZt4Bs
 ---

-{% include youtube.html %}<center>We’re discussing how to set goals and put systems in place to help you achieve them.</center>
+{% include youtube.html %}

+<center>We&rsquo;re discussing how to set goals and put systems in place to help you achieve them.</center>

+&nbsp;

 Today we’re discussing goals and systems. **Many of us set goals but never bother to put a system in place to ensure we achieve them.** Here’s an idea: What if you didn’t even set a short-term goal?
 What if you just put a ton of systems in place, and did certain actions consistently?&nbsp;